 How to Tell Your Parents You Have a Boyfriend

 When you start a new relationship, you want to tell everyone about it.
 Brain chemicals, hormones, feelings, and excitement are going wild.
-Your parents may notice that something is going on -- you’re staying up later on the phone, texting all the time, extra excited by that ding ding, yet they still don’t know the exact reason.
+Your parents may notice something happening- you’re staying up late on the phone, texting all the time, and being extra excited by that ding-ding, yet they still don’t know the exact reason.

-But maybe you’re having trouble with how to tell your parents that you have a boyfriend.
+But maybe you’re having trouble telling your parents that you have a boyfriend.

-You’ve told them it’s nothing and to stop bothering you, but at this point, it feels silly lying and you want them to know what’s going on!
-It’s not like you to lie to them, you just don’t want to jeopardize your new relationship and have their concerns or over-excitement (insert eye roll) impact that new relationship energy.
+You’ve told them it’s nothing and to stop bothering you, but at this point, it feels silly lying, and you want them to know what’s happening!
+It’s not like you to lie to them; you just don’t want to jeopardize your new relationship and have their concerns or over-excitement (insert eye roll) impact that new relationship energy.

 Fear no more.
-Read on for a full-proof plan on telling your dad or mom that you have a boyfriend.
+Read on for a foolproof plan for telling your dad or mom that you have a boyfriend.

 When’s the right time to tell your parents you’re in a relationship?